thegr1ffyn/thegr1ffyn.github.io/data/blog/writeups/certifications/ecpptv2_examreview.md

 - https://github.com/TheFlash2k/bof-scripts

 ### Reporting
 Reporting is a crucial element of the exam.
 Make sure to take ALOT of screenshots of each step as it will help you redo your exam in case you mess up with the machine and have to reset it.
-Although there is MORE than enough time for reporting which I think to be honest should only be a day or two.
+Although there is MORE than enough time for reporting which I think, to be honest should only be a day or two.

 I used [`OSCP Template`](https://github.com/noraj/OSCP-Exam-Report-Template-Markdown) by [Noraj](https://github.com/noraj) which takes your Markdown file and converts it to a properly formatted PDF file.
 I highly recommend using this tool.
 You can use Notion or Obsidian to make regular notes during your exam.